 The limit for the air blast or "noise" generated by a blasting event is 134dB.
 Blasting noise is instantaneous and of short duration.
 If the blast is designed so that the maximum amount of energy released by the explosive goes into breaking and displacing the rock, the air blast is limited.
-Blasting will only occur once every six (6) to eight (8) weeks.
+Blasting will occur once every six (6) to eight (8) weeks.
 Site management has to notify the surrounding landowners in writing prior to blasting occasions.
 In order to minimise the noise impact, blasting has to occur between 8:00 and 15:00 Monday - Fridays.
+The noise generated during the various phases of the proposed development will comply with the Nose Control Regulations, and all noised will be monitored and controlled on the site as specified in the EMPr.
+Best practice measures will be employed thought out all environmental impacts throughout the life of the mine.

-The nuisance value of noise generated by heavy earthmoving equipment for residence in the near vicinity is deemed to be of low - medium significance, as the mine is expected to be operational 24 hours a day for 6 days a week.
+The nuisance value of noise generated by heavy earthmoving equipment for residence in the near vicinity is deemed to be of low - medium significance, as the mine is expected to be operational (including excavating, crushing, stockpiling, loading and transporting) of material 24 hour a day for 6 days.
 The distance of residents from the mining area (>2 km) will however assist in the mitigation of the noise impact.
 All mining vehicles will also be equipped with silencers and maintained in a road worthy condition in terms of the National Road Traffic Act, 1996 (Act No 93. of 1996).